vicsz/spring-boot-metrics-demo/README.md

 Note SLACK_INCOMING_WEB_HOOK environment variable needs to be set -- either in PCF or locally.

 > TIP - Add Logging Error Level Alerts to your Applications for quick notification of Application Issues and reduction in *Mean-Time-to-Repair* (MTTR).

+#### Application Information

+Demo the /actuator/info endpoint.
+Note the inclusion of Git and Build information to easily identify deployed artifact.

 ### Demo Notes